Toyo Lathe – ER-16 Adapter

 To achieve the best fit I could, I bored the recess on the Taig lathe, increasing the diameter of the bore until it was as close to the desired diameter as I could get while remaining undersized.
 Then I removed the workpiece from the Taig lathe by unscrewing the chuck and checked the fit against the Toyo lathe spindle nose.
 It was important not to remove the workpiece from the chuck, as it would have been essentially impossible to centre it precisely, again.
 As I got close to the final size, I increased the bore by .001″ or less at a time, checking the fit each time, until I had a close, sliding fit.

 With the workpiece still undisturbed in the chuck, I mounted the chuck on the Sherline rotary table and centred it under the mill spindle.
 Then I moved the table by an amount equal to the desired radius of the mounting holes circle.
 Rotating the table 120° between holes, I used a centre drill to start each hole and then drilled the appropriate size holes all the way through the workpiece.
-Finally, I used an endmill to counter bore each screw hole to accomodate the SHCS heads.
+Finally, I used an endmill to counter bore each screw hole to accommodate the SHCS heads.

 You may have noticed that I chose to mount the adapter with three cap screws instead of the four used by Toyo.
 There's no particular reason for this decision.
 The spindle nose is drilled and tapped for both options, since one is used for fitting the three-jaw chuck and the other for the four-jaw chuck.